dpiram/Peri-implantitis-Detection/peri_implantitis_detection/README.md

 - Single imaging modality
 - Prospective clinical validation required before clinical use

+### Model Output Description

+The model outputs bounding boxes corresponding to detected dental implants, along with predicted severity classes and confidence scores.
+Outputs are designed to support downstream visualization and clinical review rather than automated decision-making.

 ## Disclaimer
 This project is for research and educational purposes only and is not intended for clinical use.